jamestiotio/expose/README.md

   - A 10 subtracts 10 points from the total
   - A King takes the point total to 99 (or keeps it 99 if the total is already 99)
   - An Ace adds either 1 or 11 points, chosen by the player who plays it
-- After each card is played, the new total is updated accordingly and the player draws a replacement card from an infinite card pool/stack.
+- After each card is played, the new total is updated accordingly and the player draws a random replacement card from an infinite card pool/stack.
 - Each player must play a card without sending the total number of points higher than 99.
 - If a player sends the total number of points higher than 99, that player loses and the current running total number of points is reset to 0.
+- Once N-1 players are eliminated, the remaining sole player wins that game round.

+## Concepts Involved

+- If-else conditionals
+- While loops
+- Switch-case statements
+- `Scanner` for user input
+- CLI argument parsing
+- Classes
+- Class methods
+- Explicit constructor invocation
+- `ArrayList`
+- Enums
+- `Random`/`SecureRandom`
+- Guard clauses
+- Defensive checks against bad user input
+- Infinite `while (true)` loops as the main game loop
+- Modular program design/architecture

+## Bonus Challenge Questions

+If you are interested, you may explore these additional concepts relevant to coding in the Java language and perhaps implement them in your own free time:

+- Class inheritance
+- Interfaces
+- Unit and system testing using `JUnit`
+- Implement CPUs that play in an optimized manner.
+Each CPU player checks the current running total value and selects the best playable card, with possibly an optional lookahead to some degree/level using game theory.
+Each player should not know what cards are possessed by other players.

 ## Acknowledgements